 You may also want to consider investing in vitamin and mineral supplements to optimize sleep.

-The REM Sleep blend from Healthycell is formulated with 2,384 milligrams of power sleep nutrients in one gel pack.
+HealthyCell's REM Sleep MicroGel™ is formulated with 2,384 milligrams of sleep-supporting nutrients in one gel pack.
 All ingredients are drug-free and non-habit forming, allowing for consistent, improved sleep with each additional night.

-This REM Sleep blend supports all four stages of human sleep, expertly formulated by doctors and nutritionists to achieve sleep breakthroughs with every night your head hits the pillow.
+REM Sleep supports all four stages of sleep, expertly formulated by physicians and nutritionists to achieve deep, restful sleep night after night.
+Learn more or purchase REM Sleep here.